 How to Use HLOOKUP with Structured Reference in Excel

-Generally, a structured reference is a term that refers to using a table name in an excel formula in lieu of a usual cell reference.
+A structured reference is a term that refers to using a table name in an Excel formula in lieu of a usual cell reference.
 We will consider it an absolute structured reference if the table name that we are using as a reference does not change when we copy the formula to another cell.
 The default syntax for absolute structured reference is:

 Table[[Column_1]:[Column_2]]